-With the correlation function r{xy} based on the fitted data we can now use equation (2) to calculate the prediction error $\sigma{ensemble}$ of the model regions.
-We set the σ_x of the wind farms to one which means that they all have the same weight.
-Figure 5 shows the ratio between the regional error and the mean of single sites $\sigma{ensemble}/\sigma{single}$ for two regions with different sizes versus the number of sites in the region.
+With the correlation function $r{xy}$ based on the fitted data we can now use equation (2) to calculate the prediction error $\sigma{ensemble}$ of the model regions.
+We set the $\sigma_x$ of the wind farms to one which means that they all have the same weight.
+Figure 7 shows the ratio between the regional error and the mean of single sites $\sigma{ensemble}/\sigma{single}$ for two regions with different sizes versus the number of sites in the region.
 Obviously, $\sigma{ensemble}/\sigma{single}$ approaches a saturation level for increasing number of wind farms.
 This limit is already reached for a rather small number of wind farms.
 After that the error reduction does practically not depend on the number of sites, e.g. for the size of a typical large utility (approx. 370 km) less than 50 sites are sufficient to tell the constant level of 0.63.

 The saturation level decreases with increasing size of the region.
-This is illustrated in figure 6 where the limit values for regions with different extensions containing 4000 sites are shown.
+This is illustrated in figure 8 where the limit values for regions with different extensions containing 4000 sites are shown.
 There is a rapid decay for extensions below 500 km.
+For a region with 1000 km in diameter the regional prediction error is 40% from that of a single site.